 The Shadows override comes as default when you create a Scene Settings GameObject (Menu: GameObject > Rendering > Scene Settings).
 You can also manually add a Shadows override to any Volume.
 To add Shadows to a Volume:

 - In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.

-- In the Inspector, navigate to Add Override > Shadowing and click on Shadows.
+- In the Inspector, go to Add Override > Shadowing and select Shadows.
 You can now use the Shadows override to alter shadow settings for this Volume.